40 years ago, in the dead of night, a thief stole Burgundy’s greatest wine secret.

 Thus it was that the “suitcase clones” came to California – a piece of Burgundy illegally smuggled thousands of miles.

 Pinot Noir – more so than Syrah or Cabernet Sauvignon – is genetically unstable and far more susceptible to genetic mutation than other vines.
-The result is that when Pinot Noir is allowed replicate naturally – with two vines each contributing genetic material to form a new baby vine – hundreds of varieties can emerge in a single area, making for unpredictable flavors and yields.
+The result is that when Pinot Noir is allowed to replicate naturally is allowed replicate naturally – with two vines each contributing genetic material to form a new baby vine – hundreds of varieties can emerge in a single area, making for unpredictable flavors and yields.

 For the Californian wine industry, born in the labs of University of California at Davis, the uncertainty of natural selection proved at odds with their tightly controlled, scientific approach.
 Why trust nature when you can just clone the exact vine with the exact yield you want?